Gigaspaces/xap-docs/site/content/xap/12.2/overview/the-in-memory-data-grid.markdown

 # Architecture Perspectives

+This section describes the In-Memory Data Grid (IMDG) architecture according to the following, in order to provide a comprehensive understanding of its functionality, behavior, and accessibility.

-- [A components perspective](#components) - explains key capabilities of GigaSpaces XAP -- the Open Spaces framework; the space-based core middleware and the middleware facilities it provides; and the SLA-Driven Container.
+- [XAP Components Perspective](#components) - explains the key capabilities of GigaSpaces XAP, namely the Open Spaces framework, the space-based core middleware and the middleware facilities it provides, and the SLA-Driven Container.
-- [A runtime perspective](#runtime) - shows how GigaSpaces components execute and interact in runtime on multiple physical machines.
+- [Runtime Perspective](#runtime) - explains how the GigaSpaces components execute and interact in runtime on multiple physical machines.
-- [An SOA/EDA perspective](#soa) - shows how GigaSpaces XAP and the Space-Based Architecture are actually a special case of SOA/EDA, and can be used to implement a Service Oriented Architecture which supports high-performance, stateful services.
+- [SOA/EDA Perspective](#soa) - explains how GigaSpaces XAP and the Space-Based Architecture are actually a special case of SOA/EDA, and can be used to implement a Service Oriented Architecture that supports high-performance, stateful services.
-- [A remote client perspective](#client) - illustrates how GigaSpaces XAP is viewed and accessed by remote clients, whether they are running inside XAP Processing Units or as independent POJO services.
+- [Remote Client Perspective](#client) - explains how GigaSpaces XAP is viewed and accessed by remote clients, whether they are running inside XAP Processing Units or as independent POJO services.

-{{%  refer %}} For a GigaSpaces XAP product architecture overview, see the [Product Architecture section](./product-architecture.html).{{%  /refer %}}
+{{%  refer %}} For a general explanation of the GigaSpaces XAP product architecture, refer to  [XAP Architecture](./product-architecture.html).{{%  /refer %}}

 {{%  anchor components %}}